Education and Training: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 Since 2002, the Skills for Education and Employment Program has provided training to assist job seekers to build skills necessary to gain employment or participate in further training.
 In 2018-19, the Australian Government is providing funding of $93.2 million for this national program to provide 17,250 eligible job seekers with language, literacy and numeracy training.
 Clients receive free accredited training through registered training organisations.
 Training is delivered to meet both client and industry needs.
 Services are available nationally through face-to-face and distance delivery.

 Eligible employers in rural and regional Australia who want to take on apprentices will continue to benefit from the Australian Government’s 2018-19 investment of $392.1 million in the Australian Apprenticeships Incentives Program.
 The program provides additional assistance for employing apprentices in regional areas experiencing skills shortages or drought.
 Apprentices may also be eligible for the Living Away from Home Allowance.

 The Australian Government HELP provides loans to students, including many from regional and rural areas, to help them with the cost of their tuition.
 Eligible students do not pay any of their tuition fees up-front and are not required to start repaying the loan until they earn over the minimum compulsory repayment threshold.

 Research Block Grants

-In 2017–18, the Australian Government is providing $1.9 billion to universities to support research and research training through a number of performance-based schemes.
-Research block grants are provided to all Australian public universities and help to support regionally–based researchers and research students.
+The Australian Government has provided $1.9 billion in 2017-18 to universities to support research and research training through a number of performance-based schemes.
+Research block grants are provided to all Australian public universities and help to support regionally‑based researchers and research students.
 Universities are key to the economic and social growth of many regions, through the employment they provide and the students they attract, as well as their role in innovation systems.